zhenghaohe/zhenghao.me/content/blog/performance.md

 <div class='tip tip-right'>
 <p>
 Note that a Promise does not queue a task, as it does not exit the current event loop iteration.
-The scheduling algorithms for Promise is inherently susceptible to starvation, which creates a form of denial of service or deadlock.
+The scheduling algorithms for Promise is inherently susceptible to starvation.
 It is possible for <a href='https://html.spec.whatwg.org/multipage/webappapis.html#perform-a-microtask-checkpoint'>the microtask queue</a> to block your browser just like a infinite while loop.
 </p>
 </div>

 2. Break up your synchronous JavaScript code into separate tasks that can run asynchronously as part of <a href='https://html.spec.whatwg.org/multipage/webappapis.html#queue-a-task'>a (macro)task queue</a>.
-Since JavaScript is single-threaded and when the browser is busy parsing and executing JavaScript code, it cannot run any event listeners at the same time.
+Since JavaScript is single-threaded and with <a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop#run-to-completion'>run-to-completion</a> modal, it cannot run any event listeners before the current task finishes.
 Here are a couple ways to do queue a task.
    - `window.setTimeout` and `window.setInterval`.
 However <a href='https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout#Timeouts_throttled_to_%E2%89%A5_4ms'>browsers throttle timers to ≥ 4ms.</a>
    - the Non-standard `Window.setImmediate()`
    - a lesser-known technique: `MessagePort.postMessage`: Currently the only API that does <a href='https://github.com/YuzuJS/setImmediate#postmessage'>queue a task synchronously</a>
-   - There are two more methods to schedule tasks - `requestIdleCallback` and `requestAnimationFrame`.
-They do not belong to either the macrotask or the microtask.
+   - There are one more method to schedule tasks - `requestIdleCallback`.
+It does not belong to either the macrotask or the microtask.
 I might write another blog post to talk about these different broswer scheduling APIs.
 3. code-splitting unused functionality, you not only reduce bundle init time, but also decrease the compilation time.
 The less JS code there is, the faster it compiles.

-4) You should use `defer` or `async` script attributes so that browser know that scripts can be downloaded in the background, without interrupting the document parsing.
-This can reduce the page loading time.

 <div class='tip tip-right'>
 <p>
-But probably should just use the defer attribute and put the script tags in the head tag <a href='https://flaviocopes.com/javascript-async-defer/#blocking-parsing'> according to this blog post</a>
+But probably it is best to just use the defer attribute and put the script tags in the head tag <a href='https://flaviocopes.com/javascript-async-defer/#blocking-parsing'> according to this blog post</a>
 </p>
 </div>

+4. You should use `defer` or `async` script attributes so that browser know that scripts can be downloaded in the background, without interrupting the document parsing.
+This can reduce the page loading time.

 5. Find ways to minimize the number of reflows and repaints the browser has to do when running your app.

    - When changing classes for stylings, try to change them at the lowest levels of the DOM tree.
    - Batch DOM manipulations - If you are using frameworks, you are effectively getting for free.
 For example, In React most of your state updates are batched automatically (except for asynchronous updates, that are running much later in a totally separate event loop call stack).
 It would write changes to Virtual DOM and does a diffing between the old and new Virtual DOM and make sure the only minimum required changes are done in the real DOM.
-   - Split CPU-hungry tasks into multiple macrotasks(not microtasks which would still block rendering) using zero delayed `setTimeout`.
-Here is a great <a href='https://javascript.info/event-loop'>tutorial</a> on that you can check out.

 <div class='tip tip-left'>
 <p>
           React has been doing event delegation automatically since its first release.
 It attaches one handler per event type directly at the document node.
-React 17 no longer attaches event handlers at the document level.
-Instead, it attaches them to the root DOM container into which React tree is rendered.
+And this has changed a bit <a href='https://bigbinary.com/blog/react-17-delegates-events-to-root-instead-of-document'> since React 17</a>
 </p>
 </div>

 6. Review the number of event handlers you have on your site from time to time.
 Make sure you are using event capturing/bubbling to save memory (with React you are effectively getting for free).
 Also clean up the event handlers when an element is removed from the DOM to prevent memory leaks.

 7. Debounce various events